 - Ecumenism, the household of ethical values and religions.

-Considering they need to be viewed as an integrated whole, May argues that the world’s religions need to move beyond comparison to communication and collaboration, if they are to offer a vision of hope in a troubled world.
+Considering they need to be viewed as an integrated whole, May argues that – if they are to offer a vision of hope in a troubled world – the world’s religions need to move beyond comparison to communication and collaboration.

-After apparently boycotting the September UN Climate Change Summit in New York, Prime Minister Morrison responded to criticisms of Australia’s efforts to reduce emissions by insisting that Australia was pulling its weight and asserted that children had “a right not just to their future, but to their optimism”.
+After apparently boycotting the September UN Climate Change Summit in New York, Prime Minister Morrison responded to criticisms of Australia’s efforts to reduce emissions by insisting that Australia was pulling its weight, assserting that children had “a right not just to their future, but also to their optimism”.

 If governments around the world, and in particular the Australian government, would genuinely envisage the world as oikos, encompassing economy, ecology, and ecumenism, their responses to climate change challenges would doubtless be more wholesome than they are.
 But our ability to embrace ambitious reductions in greenhouse gases is limited by insisting that the economy is by far the preeminent issue.